priyankt68/website/content/blog/2018-year-in-review.md

 I mentor 4 people at work.
 It's been a shift from a programmer in individual contributor role to manage and mentor a team of engineers.
 I believe it's a skill in itself to think broadly and have a larger vision to plan engineer effort accordingly.

 It wasn't something which came to me naturally and I struggled with it.
 I am thankful that I have great people at work who have been supportive and made my journey easier and worth while.

-A year with no conferences

-I took a deliberate break from attending conferences this year.
-Reason for those were generally lack of time to travel.

-Transitioning from an engineer as an individual contributor to managing a team.

-* As Zenatix grew, my team grew as well with it.

-Hiring for the team

-* It very different sitting on the other side of the table and hire.

-Managing stress better.

-Delegation

-Health

-1. Ive been more

-Failures

-Ive not been able to devote as much time to IoT Tales as I'd thought at all.
-This has been very upsetting.
-This is something which I have to change.